Heroes-Academy/Intro-to-Python-Spring-2016/docs/source/week1.rst

 - Strings (text, surrounded by quotes)
 - Booleans (True or False)

-We learned two commands: print(), which prints whatever you put in the parentheses, and type(), which prints out the type (integer, float, string, boolean) of whatever is in the parentheses.
+We learned three commands:

+- print(), which prints out whatever you put in the parentheses
+- type(), which evaluates the type (integer, float, string, boolean) of whatever is in the parentheses
+- len(), which evaluates the length of whatever is in the parentheses.
+For example, len("Hello!") = 6

 We also previewed some of Week 2's material, mostly just the following simple mathematical operators: